ezzini/AraGenEval/index.md

 - **Community engagement** through Slack, mailing lists, and GitHub discussions
 - **Regular updates** and participant support sessions

-**Join us in tackling the challenge of AI-generated text detection!** For more details and registration, visit [website link].
+**Join us in tackling the challenge of AI-generated text detection!** For more details and registration.

+### Anti-Harassment policy